US, Russia meet for talks amid tensions linked to Ukraine

 Asked whether Russia was ready for compromise, he said: “The Americans should get ready to reach a compromise.” ___

-Vladimir Isachenkov in Moscow, Lorne Cook in Brussels, and Matthew Lee in Washington contributed to this report.
+Vladimir Isachenkov in Moscow, Lorne Cook in Brussels, Frank Jordans in Berlin, and Matthew Lee in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.